 What makes food efficient?
 How do you absorb as much benefit as possible from the food you eat?
 There’s a few factors…and they’re different from person to person.
 This topic gets REALLY complex in a hurry, but the following factors will address the majority of the issue.

 - Bio availability

 1. Complexity of the food.
-Foods that have more complex structures require more digestive energy to break down into usable components.
-From a pure calorie/energy perspective, some foods take more calories to digest than they provide.
-Lobster is one of these…so if you would try to live off of nothing but lobster, you’d slowly starve to death.
+Foods that have more complex structures require nearly as much digestive energy to break down into usable components.
 In general, protein requires more calories to digest than fats, which require more calories to digest than sugars.
+In addition, if your digestive system isn’t used to a particular food, your pancreas may not release enough enzymes to fully digest it…leading to waste and undesirable bacterial processes in the intestines.
 Protein has other benefits besides calories, so the fact that it is more complex doesn’t mean that you should avoid it.

 2. Glycemic index & insulin response.
 The glycemic index is a measure of how rapidly carbohydrates break down into glucose.
 Foods with a high glycemic index break down rapidly and foods with a low glycemic index break down more slowly.